LonelyGuy-SE1/P2P-File-Transfer/README.md

 # Secure P2P File Transfer

 A lightweight, secure, ephemeral file transfer system using Python and Vanilla JS.
-(Supports chat too.)
+(Supports chat too.
+The Chat does not have a user system, and this is intentional)

 ## Technical Details